Receiving an Unemployment Extension in Kansas

 LOOKING FOR ADDITIONAL INFORMATION?

-Review the following sections to better understand how to get an unemployment extension in Kansas:
+Review the sections below to better understand how to get an unemployment extension in Kansas.

 Kansas Unemployment Resources

 Do I Qualify for Unemployment Extension?

 Oftentimes, obtaining an unemployment compensation extension has less to do with the applicant and more to do with the current job market.
 In fact, eligible applicants may have their current benefits automatically renew into an unemployment benefits extension without the applicant needing to do anything.

 Still, you should be aware of what unemployment extensions you have available to you if you ever need them.

 There are two types of federal unemployment extension programs:

 - Extended Benefits Program (EB)